THIS PROJECT IS CURRENTLY BEING UPDATED

 Full Automation

 The vehicle can perform all driving tasks under all conditions.
-Zero human attention or interaction is required.
+Zero human attention or interaction is required at all.

 To be continued… please tune back for more.